Guide to Working with DynamoDB

 --attribute-definitions

-is of type string (UserID
+is of type string (S

 --key-schema

-is our partition key (UserID
+is our partition key (KeyType=HASH

 : We're using a "pay as you go" model, where AWS charges for reads and writes based on demand instead of setting a fixed capacity.